About me

 I also have a strong interest in strategy and card games, especially Hearthstone and Slay the Spire.

-Outside of video games, I'm passionate about cinema, travel, and swimming.
+Outside of video games, I like going to the cinema, travelling, and swimming.

-I also play a bit of piano in my spare time.
+I also play the piano a bit in my spare time.